Why Seniors Have Different Nutritional Needs

 - Institutionalization or hospitalizations (that do not ensure adequate nutrition)

-Clearly nutrition plays a vital role in the quality of life in older persons.
-This is why preventative medicine and focusing on good eating habits is crucial.
-It is recommended to follow a preventative health maintenance nutritional program, such as the Dietary Guidelines for Americans, 2010 from the U.S. Department of Agriculture (USDA) and Department of Health and Human Services (HHS), which describes two eating plans.
+Health professionals recommend following a preventative health maintenance nutritional program, such as the Dietary Guidelines for Americans, from the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS).
+It describes two eating plans:

 - The DASH (Dietary Approaches to Stop Hypertension) Eating Plan

-The USDA food patterns suggests that people 50 or older choose healthy foods every day from the following:
+The USDA Food Patterns recommends that people 50 or older choose healthy meals every day from the following:

-What is the same as a cup of cut-up vegetables?
-Two cups of uncooked leafy vegetable
+What is the same as one cup of cut-up vegetables?
+Two cups of uncooked leafy vegetables.

-What is the same as an ounce of grains?
+What is the same as one ounce of grains?
 A small muffin, a slice of bread, a cup of flaked, ready-to-eat cereal, or ½ cup of cooked rice or whole-grain pasta usually equal one ounce of grains.

-What is the same as an ounce of meat, fish, or poultry?
-One egg, ¼ cup of cooked beans or tofu, ½ ounce of nuts or seeds, or 1 tablespoon of peanut butter
+What is the same as one ounce of meat, fish or poultry?
+One egg, ¼ cup of cooked beans or tofu, ½ ounce of nuts or seeds or one tablespoon of peanut butter.

-What is the same as 1 cup of milk?
-One cup of yogurt or 1-1/2 to 2 ounces of cheese.
+What is the same as one cup of milk?
+One cup of yogurt or 1½ to 2 ounces of cheese.
 One cup of cottage cheese is the same as ½ cup of milk.

 What is the same as oil added during cooking?
-Foods like olives, nuts, and avocado have a lot of oil in them.
+Foods such as olives, nuts, and avocado have a lot of oil in them.

 If you eat too many foods containing SoFAS, you will not have enough calories for the nutritious foods you should be eating.